bytzcurrency/slate-mn-setup/README.md

 ***

 ***Step 6***
-* Copy the long key (this is your transaction ID) and the 1 or 2 at the end (this is your output index)
+* Copy the long key marked as "txhash" (this is your transaction ID) and the number marked as "outputdix" (this is your output index)
 * Paste these into the text document you created earlier as you will need them in the next step.
 ***